javiergs/calpoly/README.md

 # GitHub Actions
-An example of Continuous Integration with
+An example of Continuous Integration